 Get the latest from TODAY

-Right now you can snag an Instant Pot Duo on Amazon for $15 off.
-It's not as cheap as it was on Black Friday, but this is a solid, rare deal.
+Right now you can snag an Instant Pot Duo on Amazon for 20 percent off.

 The Instant Pot pressure cooker has inspired a fierce fan base.
 More than 1.3 million people belong to the Instant Pot Facebook community and the top YouTube videos featuring the Instant Pot garnered more than a million views.